OllieJones/index-wp-mysql-for-speed/readme.txt

 * Clearer Dashboard panel displays.

 == Upgrade Notice ==
-Many performance improvements, especially for larger WooCommerce sites.
-Better help pages.
-Several bug fixes.
+This version offers performance improvements, especially for larger sites and sites using managed service providers.
+It also offers help pages.

+After you update the plugin, please go to [Tools / Index MySQL](/wp-admin/tools.php?page=imfs_settings) to update your high-performance keys to the latest version.

 == Screenshots ==